 Many RVers like to turn their thermostat down at night to conserve propane.
 That’s not so fun if your bedding doesn’t keep you warm.
 So adding a 12-volt heated RV blanket makes your bed more comfortable and saves LP gas for when you want to crank up your RV furnace in the chilly morning hours.

 Many beds in RVs are positioned up against a wall.
 I can’t tell you how many times I’ve rolled over in the night and bonked my head on the wall.
 What’s a good way to keep that from happening?
 Extra pillows.

 Even if your bed is situated in the middle of the room, some extra pillows can do wonders to make you more comfortable.
-I often watch TV or write in bed, and some extra pillows to prop me up help make me feel comfortable.
-Don’t go overboard with the pillows, but find the right number for you.
-Everyone is different.
+Use them to prop you up when watching TV or writing in bed.
+Side sleepers will love an extra-long body pillow to cuddle with Don’t go overboard, but everyone has their right number — their Goldilocks Zone, if you will.

 7. Accentuate with a Colorful Throw Blanket

 This is a great way to make your RV bed more comfortable when climbing in during the day without completely untucking the sheets and comforter.
 Just climb under a beautiful throw blanket to stay warm while you read, sip your coffee, or enjoy a quick nap.